-• Option 1 - Do nothing - This will not address the underlying problem of water logging and storm water flooding

-- Option 2 Do Minimum This option involves at grade improvements to improve safety but still does not address the underlying problem of water logging and storm water flooding. - Option 3 Current preferred option.
+- Option 1 Do nothing This will not augment transmission of unhygienic polluted raw water to Kralpora WTP address. - Option 2 Do Minimum This option involves at grade improvements to slightly improve existing scenario but still does not completely augment transmission of unhygienic polluted raw water to Kralpora WTP address as the alternate possible routes does not yield the required feasibility. - Option 3 Current preferred option.
 This offers the best balanced solution by providing the desired outcomes with least impacts on environment and minimum land acquisition.